Climate change in New Zealand: Opposed to national declaration

 The decision by local councils to declare climate emergencies has led to debate in the media about what a declaration of an emergency really means and whether or not such declarations will be backed up by significant action to address the problem.

 National MP, Paula Bennett, called the Prime Minister "ridiculous" because of her willingness to declare a "climate emergency".
 Bennett said declarations of emergency should only be used for "very serious events" such as the earthquakes which occurred in Christchurch in 2011.
 National's climate change spokesman, Todd Muller, says "This is a 30, 40, 50-year, multi-generational transition for the economy away from fossil fuels.
 It's not an emergency in that context – to say it's an emergency is absolutely ridiculous.
 When you call something from a government – central or local – an emergency, you are saying you are pursuing this above all else."

 National adaptation plan

-In August 2022, the Ministry for the Environment published Aotearoa New Zealand's first National Adaptation Plan, covering the years 2022- 2028, titled: "Adapt and thrive: Building a climate-resilient New Zealand".
+In August 2022, the Ministry for the Environment published Aotearoa New Zealand's first National Adaptation Plan, covering the years 2022– 2028, titled: "Adapt and thrive: Building a climate-resilient New Zealand".
 The plan includes a range of adaptation options: Avoid, Protect, Accommodate and Retreat.

+International ranking of climate change policies

+In 2023 the Climate Action Tracker project gave New Zealand's climate policies and actions an overall rating of "highly insufficient".
+In November 2024, New Zealand's ranking on the 20th Climate Change Performance Index dropped by seven places to 41st out of 67 nations.
+The report stated that New Zealand had "taken significant backwards steps in climate policy" due to the Government scrapping policies boosting public transportation and delaying pricing greenhouse gas emissions from farming.
+Germanwatch rated New Zealand's overall climate change performance as 'low'.